afozbek/100-days-of-code/log.md

 **Today's Progress**: Today I struggled to learn Spring Framework and Hibernate.

 **Thougts** I really hate all of the config files

+### Day 54: July 20 2019

+**Today's Progress**: Today, I repeat what I learned for three weeks.
+I have examined the purpose of using Enums and constructor structures in Java.

+**Thougts** Java is great programming language.
+But when it comes to the web development there are too much dependicies 😢